katemayo/js-dc-8/11-express/readme.md

 > In the browser, the _only_ way for different scripts to interact with one another is by way of the global namespace.

-> AngularJS kept track of modules internally and we wrapped all of our code in IIFEs so that the extend of polution of the global namespace was just the `angular` object.

 </details>